maximek3/e-ViL/README.md

 ## Citation

-If you use this dataset or the e-ViL benchmark in your work, please cite our paper:
+If you use e-SNLI-VE, e-UG, or the e-ViL benchmark in your work, please cite our paper:

 ```
 @InProceedings{Kayser_2021_ICCV,